lvgl/lvgl/docs/overview/drawing.md

 #### LV_EVENT_DRAW_PART_BEGIN

 Start the drawing of a part.
-It's good place to modify the draw descriptors (e.g. `rect_dsc`), or add masks.
+This is a good place to modify the draw descriptors (e.g. `rect_dsc`), or add masks.

 #### LV_EVENT_DRAW_PART_END

 Finish the drawing of a part.
-It's a good place to draw extra content on the part, or remove the masks added in `LV_EVENT_DRAW_PART_BEGIN`.
+This is a good place to draw extra content on the part, or remove the masks added in `LV_EVENT_DRAW_PART_BEGIN`.

 ### Others